Cao Wei: Beginnings and founding

 Towards the end of the Eastern Han dynasty, northern China came under the control of Cao Cao, the chancellor to the last Han ruler, Emperor Xian.
 In 213, Emperor Xian granted Cao Cao the title of "Duke of Wei" (魏公) and gave him ten cities as his dukedom.
 The area was named "Wei".
 At that time, the southern part of China was divided into two areas controlled by two other warlords, Liu Bei and Sun Quan.
-In 216, Emperor Xian promoted Cao Cao to the status of a vassal king – "King of Wei (魏王)" – and granted him more territories.
+In 216, Emperor Xian promoted Cao Cao to the status of a vassal king – "King of Wei (魏王)".

 Cao Cao died on 15 March 220 and his vassal king title was inherited by his son Cao Pi.
 Later that year, on 11 December, Cao Pi forced Emperor Xian to abdicate in his favour and took over the throne, establishing the state of Wei.
 However, Liu Bei immediately contested Cao Pi's claim to the Han throne and declared himself "Emperor of Han" a year later.
 Sun Quan was nominally a vassal king under Wei, but he declared independence in 222 and eventually proclaimed himself "Emperor of Wu" in 229.